NoUmlautsAllowed/gocook/README.md

 This is an alternative frontend to Chefkoch.
 The generated sites are static, i.e. containing no JavaScript that runs on the client side.

-Currently, only the API traffic is proxied through the server.
-All CDN requests needed to get images are made locally by the browser.
-The CDN requests to display images will be proxied through the server in the future to ensure a maximum of privacy.
+All API and CDN traffic is proxied through GoCook, there is no communication with any other hosts than GoCook istself.

 ## Build and Deployment

 The easiest way to deploy this service is the standalone docker image.
 Alternatively, building the application from source is possible too.

+API and CDN requests are not cached for now.
+This may be a feature to be added in the future.

 ### Docker